jeanwsr/mokit-doc-mdbook/src/chap2-5.md

 ### Setup Gaussian and PySCF

-Usually there are no special requirements on setup.
+Usually there are no special requirements on setup Gaussian.

+When installing PySCF and MOKIT from conda, please read [this instruction](./chap2-2.md#use-mokit-with-default-channel) and [this](./chap2-2.md#use-mokit-with-conda-forge-channel).

 Read [Section 2.3.7](./chap2-3.md#237-notes-on-quantum-chemistry-packages) and [FAQs](./chap_appdx.md#a1-frequently-asked-questions-faq) if you have trouble installing them or calling them with MOKIT.

-If you have not installed PySCF, the recommended way is to run `pip install pyscf` in the environment in which MOKIT is installed.

 ### Modify and Setup GAMESS